GET A FREE CONSULTATION

 When you fail to appear, the judge will likely issue a bench warrant.
 A bench warrant gives law enforcement the authority to arrest you.
 Unlike an arrest for new charges, this warrant stems directly from your failure to appear.
 Once the warrant is active, police may take you into custody at any time.

 This could happen at your home, workplace, or during a routine traffic stop.
 It will certainly not be a convenient time for you and your family.
+A bench warrant also signals to the court that you are uncooperative.
+This can affect how the judge views you during future proceedings.

 This most often happens when you ask for a bond (reduction) on a future case.
 Your bench warrant history is just as important as how serious the charge is for setting a bond.
 A person with a history of not showing up for court will get a higher bond than someone who always shows up for court!